 - Poor balance?

-- Wearing the same clothes day
+- Wearing the same clothes day after day?

 - Struggling with personal bathing and toileting?